-Intriguingly, the study revealed that the yielding of drivers in the opposite direction adversely affects driver yielding, reducing the relative probability by 80.7\%, which contradicts the findings of some prior research \cite{schroeder2011event,akin2010neural}.
-In our analysis, certain factors such as pedestrian volume and weather were found to be insignificant.
+\edit{In our analysis, certain factors such as pedestrian group size and weather were found to be insignificant.
 It is also worth noting that large standard errors for some independent variables might be a consequence of imbalanced data in this study.
 Specifically, data were collected from 18 locations, but the total number of events varies among these locations, as illustrated in Table~\ref{tab:stat_locations}.
-This variation may have contributed to the observed disparities and should be considered in interpreting the results.
+This variation may have contributed to the observed disparities and should be considered in interpreting the results.}

-{Fig.~\ref{fig:model_prob} visually depicts how the model predicts the probability of driver non-yielding based on one of the independent variables, such as vehicle speed.} Vehicle speed emerged as the most crucial variable.
-As illustrated in Fig. \ref{fig:prob_speed}, the faster the vehicle's speed at a point near the intersection, the less likely the driver is to yield.
-This correlation is supported by previous studies \cite{zheng2015modeling,schroeder2011event,salamati2013event,bai2013comparative,silvano2016analysis}, and emphasizes the significant role of vehicle speed in forecasting driver behavior.
-The vehicle speed displays substantial variability between interaction events compared to other predictor variables.
-It is essential to note that since the vehicle speed is measured at a point near each intersection, causal inference indicates that drivers traveling at higher speeds are less likely to yield.